GilsonPSantos/GPSMaskTextField/README.md

 "1.200,00"
 "76.454.500,00"
 ```
-- `Is Required`: Configuration that determines whether the fields will be mandatory or not for use in the validation functionality of all fields, as explained below in the "Validating all fields" option.
+- `Is Required`: The configuration that determines whether the fields will be mandatory or not for use in the validation functionality of all fields, as explained below in the "Validating all fields" option.

 - `Next To Validate`: If "On" enables the field so that, after validation according to its settings made, it passes the focus to the next field, if any.
-By default this value is "Off".
+By default, this value is "Off".
 For this functionality to work properly IBOutlets must be declared in their Controller in the same order as their Interface Builder.

 ## Validating all fields